2002 Minnesota Business Ethics Award Presented

 For Immediate Release

-The Minnesota Business Ethics Award was established in 2000 by the Minnesota Chapters of the Society of Financial Service Professionals and the Center for Ethical Business Cultures to raise the standards for business ethics in Minnesota and to honor those companies that exhibit the highest standards.
+The Minnesota Business Ethics Award (MBEA) was established in 2000 by the Minnesota Chapters of the Society of Financial Service Professionals (SFSP–MN) and the Center for Ethical Business Cultures (CEBC) to raise the standards for business ethics in Minnesota and to honor those companies that exhibit the highest standards.
+SFSP–MN has approximately 600 members committed to education and ethics among professionals in the financial services industry.
+CEBC is a non-profit business association operating in a unique partnership with its business members and the University of St. Thomas College of Business and the University of Minnesota Carlson School of Management.
+The Center focuses on ethical leadership, management and culture, corporate citizenship and the critical employer/employee relationship.

 The MBEA recognizes Minnesota businesses that exemplify and promote ethical conduct for the benefit of the workplace, the marketplace, the environment and the community.

 A customer, client, employee, vendor or private citizen who is impressed with a company’s demonstration of ethical business conduct may nominate a business for the award.
-More than 130 nominations were received for this year’s awards.
+Over 160 nominations were received for this year’s awards.

-Companies, whether public or privately held, are judged in one of three categories based on number of employees.
-Small companies have fewer than 100 employees, medium companies have between 100 and 500 employees, and large companies have more than 500 employees.
+Companies, whether public or privately held, are judged in one of three categories based on number of employees:

 In light of those stakeholder relationships, the MBEA looks at: